pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Alright, let's code!

 ## Step 1.
-Download the starter template
+Download the React starter template

 Rather than start from absoloute scratch, this walkthrough is based on a minimal starter template: